 Listen on: <genealogyguys.com>

 The “Genealogy Guys” are genealogist and family history author George G. Morgan and Drew Smith, the University of South Florida’s School of Library and Information Science instructor.
-They began podcasting weekly in 2005, discussing genealogy conferences, books, news and research destinations.
+They began podcasting in 2005, discussing genealogy conferences, books, news and research destinations.
 Each episode comes with a summary on the show website and links to online resources the guys and their guests recommend.
 Keep an eye out for the notable, fun episodes recorded in front of live audiences at genealogy conferences.

 Family Tree Magazine Podcast